 The following Narrative Report is an important part of the accounts and provides information about Eastbourne, including the key issues affecting the Council and its accounts.
-It also provides a summary of the financial position as at 31 March 2022.
+It also provides a summary of the financial position as at 31 March 2023.

-Homira Javadi CPFA, FCCA, ACCA Chief Finance Officer (S151 Officer)
+Homira Javadi CPFA, FCCA, ACCA Director of Finance and Performance (Chief Finance Officer and \$151 Officer)